llafuente/class/README.markdown

 node-class
 ==========

+Class system for nodejs (ES5 required, could work on new browsers).
-Class system for nodejs, require ES5.
-Provide a proper way yo deal with a basic class layer.
+Provide a proper clean wait to deal with spagetti code that usually polute Javascript.
-It force you to code in a clean way, a very clean way. provide a proper typeof and instanceof.
+Also provide a proper typeof and instanceof.

 Objective
 =========
-Provide a good way to deal with classes and messy code that is normally asociated with javascript.
+Force coders to code in a clean way, dont allow messy code if possible...
-But in the end, provide a very thin layer in production where all "check" code could be removed so no overhead!
+Developement version that throws and test many things but provide a production code that dont do that so no overhead!

 HOWTO: Creation